GhostActive/booklist/README.md

 # Booklist

-List of books that I have read and recommend to others.
-The books cover topics like personal development, (self) management and entrepreneurship.
+This page contains a list of books that I have read and can recommend to others.
+The list covers topics like personal development, self improvement on the on side and (self) management as well as entrepreneurship on the other one.
+For both areas I have named a personal top 3 for each, in case you are undecided where you can best start.
+All other entries follow in alphabetical order.
+You don't have to read the books in the listed order - feel completely free to choose.

 ## Books for Personal Development